-The Native American tribe that owns and operates Thunder Valley Casino Resort has struck a deal with casino and gaming giant MGM Resorts International and online gambling leader GVC Holdings to run online poker, online casino games, and retail and mobile sports betting.
+The Native American tribe that owns and operates Thunder Valley Casino Resort has struck a deal with casino and gaming giant MGM Resorts International and online gambling leader GVC Holdings to run online poker, online casino games, and California sports betting.
 This will come to fruition if and when any of it is permitted by California law.

 Under the terms of the deal, MGM GVC Interactive LLC will provide the brands and technology that allows the United Auburn Indian Community (UAIC) to offer a full suite of online gambling and retail sports betting products at Thunder Valley, once it’s legal to do so.
 Presumably, UAIC will provide the California online gambling and sports betting licenses.